 Why take the time out of an already jam packed schedule to participate?

 Searching through the public forums, you’ll see a variety of helpful discussions and have access to insightful ideas to implement in your own business.
-Becoming a member also enables you to educate others with your experience which produces a strong sense of community among fabricators.
-One of the best ways to describe this comes from the SFA site itself, “We will strive to perfect our craft by continuing education and developing our individual skills, always sharing the experience.”
-In these forums, you’ll gain insight from your fellow fabricators and contribute to the movement by sharing what you’ve learned in your own journey.
+Becoming a member of organizations like the SFA, ISFA, or NSI allows you to learn but also enables you to educate others with your experience which produces a strong sense of community among fabricators.
+In these forums and at the various workshops, you’ll gain insight from your fellow fabricators and contribute to the movement by sharing what you’ve learned in your own journey.

 Is it true that we can always be improving?